 Details on the Fountain of the Pantheon outside.

-After we left, we stopped for some gelato and then headed to Piazza Navona.
-It’s a massive square with a large central fountain.
+After we left, we stopped for some refreshing gelato and then headed to Piazza Navona.
+It’s a huge square with a large central fountain.

 The restaurants and buildings along the square were exactly what you’d picture in your mind when you think of Italy.
 So much color and charm!